Random Permutation Circuits Beyond Qubits are Quantum Chaotic

 Here we report key developments on this matter.
 First, we characterise the quantum chaotic properties of RPC.
 Specifically, by performing a rigorous perturbative expansion in the local Hilbert space dimension $q$, we prove that RPC with nearest-neighbour interactions generate a linearly growing LOE of diagonal operators in the limit of large $q$.
 Next, we extend this result to general operators via a mapping to an effective statistical mechanical model, and present numerical evidence suggesting that the linear growth persists for all $q>2$.
 On the other hand, we show that for $q=2$ LOE is bounded as the circuits belong to the Clifford group~\cite{nielsen2000quantum}.
-This difference is not captured by damage spreading and showcases the difference between these diagnostics.
-Finally, noting that LOE of diagonal operators is well defined in the classical realm and is more stringent than damage spreading, we propose it as a universal diagnostic tool for chaos in both quantum and classical systems.
+This difference is not captured by damage spreading or OTOCs and showcases the difference between these diagnostics.
+Finally, noting that LOE of diagonal operators is well defined in the classical realm and is more stringent than damage spreading, we propose it as a universal diagnostic tool for chaos applicable not only for quantum but also for classical systems.